EU AI Act Evidence for AI Agents

 }Article 13: Transparency

 Article 13 requires that high-risk AI systems "be designed and developed in such a way as to ensure that their operation is sufficiently transparent to enable deployers to interpret a system's output and use it appropriately."
-For AI agents, this means every decision must be explainable: why did the agent take this action, what policy governed it, and what data informed the decision.
+For AI agents, this means each governed decision must be explainable: why did the agent take this action, what policy governed it, and what data informed the decision.

 Article 14: Human Oversight